wesellis/wesellis/README.md

 ## 🎯 **Professional Overview**

-**Senior Systems Engineer** at CompuCom with expertise in enterprise cloud architecture, device management at scale, and cybersecurity implementation.
+**Senior Systems Engineer** with expertise in enterprise cloud architecture, device management at scale, and cybersecurity implementation.
 Specialized in designing resilient infrastructure solutions and automating complex IT operations.

 ### 🏆 **Key Achievements**
 - ✅ **10,000+ devices** migrated in enterprise Windows 11 rollout